-Challenge number Detail of challenge 1 Low attainment and slow progress rates made by pupil premium/disadvantaged children.
+Challenge number Detail of challenge 1 Gaps in Learning Low attainment and slow progress rates made by pupil premium/disadvantaged children.
 The children have gaps and misconceptions; they find it difficult to retain/recall prior knowledge.
-2 Ensuring our most vulnerable readers - the lowest 20% - have access to high quality teaching, intervention and reading materials; with particular reference to those children who do not get supported with reding at home.
-3 Ensuring our most vulnerable children are fluent in written and mental calculations.
+2 Reading and Phonics Ensuring our most vulnerable readers - the lowest 20% - have access to high quality teaching, intervention and reading materials; with particular reference to those children who do not get supported with reading at home.
+In Autumn 2021, the average primary school pupil has 0.8 months in reading.
+Disadvantaged children lost at additional 0.4 months in reading.
+3 Maths Ensuring our most vulnerable children are fluent in written and mental calculations.
 That they can confidently work out calculations efficiently and accurately.
-4 Children and family's emotional wellbeing and mental health.
+In Autumn 2021, the average primary school pupil has 1.9 months in maths.
+Disadvantaged children lost at additional 0.3 months in maths.
+4 Emotional Wellbeing and Mental Health Children and family's emotional wellbeing and mental health.
 Safeguarding of vulnerable children.
 The impact of COVID-19 and lockdowns on children and wider family's mental health and wellbeing.
 The increase in domestic violence during this period of time.
 Difficulty in accessing support for mental health needs via the NHS, lack of local provision for supporting mental health, particularly for vulnerable and/or SEN children.
 Children missing out on opportunities to see, interact and understand the wider world.
-5 Attendance - low attendance means less exposure to teaching and can often result in a higher risk of children falling behind in their learning, making below expected progress
+5 Attendance of disadvantaged/vulnerable children Attendance - low attendance means less exposure to teaching and can often result in a higher risk of children falling behind in their learning, making below expected progress.
+The overall absence rate for pupils eligible for FSM was 7.8% across the full year, more than double the rate for pupils who were not eligible for FSM at 3.7%.
+This can be broken down as 7.8% in Autumn term, 6.4% in Spring term and 9.2% in Summer term.
+The persistent absence rate for FSM eligible pupils across the whole year was 24.4% compared to 8.3% for pupils who were not eligible for FSM.